kuzafri/CON-MS/frontend/README-DUMMY-DATA.md

-# CON-MS Frontend with Dummy Data
+# CON-MS Frontend with Dummy Data - No Authentication Required

-This version of the CON-MS frontend has been configured to work without a backend connection, using dummy data instead.
+This version of the CON-MS frontend has been configured to work without a backend connection and **NO AUTHENTICATION IS REQUIRED** for any features.

 ## Features

-✅ **No Backend Required** - App works completely offline ✅ **Dummy Event Data** - 4 sample events with full details ✅ **Full Navigation** - Homepage → Event Details → Booking ✅ **Responsive Design** - Works on all device sizes
+✅ **No Backend Required** - App works completely offline ✅ **No Authentication Required** - All features accessible without login ✅ **Dummy Event Data** - 4 sample events with full details ✅ **Full Navigation** - Homepage → Event Details → Booking → Payment ✅ **Responsive Design** - Works on all device sizes
 ✅ **Dark/Light Theme** - Toggle between themes